Great Cars, sausages, and the Oktoberfest are a few things everyone associates with Germany, but besides these, what is Germany famous for?

-The Oktoberfest is where the rumors about Germans are coming from and at this time of the year, it’s really escalating in Munich, Bavaria.
+The Oktoberfest is where the rumors about Germans come from, and at this time of the year, it’s intensified in Munich, Bavaria.
 During the time of the Oktoberfest, the stereotypes become true.
-It’s the world’s largest Volksfest with more than six million visitors from around the world.
-In the 16 to 18 days from mid-September until the beginning of October large quantities of beer are consumed.
+It’s the world’s largest Volksfest, with more than six million visitors from around the world.
+In the 16 to 18 days, from mid-September until the beginning of October, large quantities of beer are consumed.

-Most of the visitors are dressed in leather trousers or the dirndl dress and enjoy many different attractions like Rides, games, and shops where you can buy typical food like Bavarian veal sausage or pretzels.
+Most visitors are dressed in traditional outfits for Oktoberfest, such as Lederhosen and Dirndls, enjoying many different attractions like rides, games, and shops where you can buy typical food like Bavarian veal sausage or pretzels.

-But the Oktoberfest is not the only event which Germany is famous for, there are also the Christmas markets.
+But the Oktoberfest is not the only event that Germany is famous for; there are also the Christmas markets.

-Every year in the Advent season the Christmas markets are starting in Germany.
+Every year in the Advent season, the Christmas markets start in Germany.
 You can find Christmas markets in all cities that are a little bigger.
 The atmosphere in these markets is idyllic and Christmassy.
 Everywhere are little shops where you can buy lard cakes, gingerbread, spekulatius, and especially mulled wine!
-But there are also Christmas decorations, crafts, music and sometimes a classic nativity play.
+But there are also Christmas decorations, crafts, music, and sometimes a classic nativity play.

-Many people go to these Christmas markets, to enjoy the mood and to drink mulled wine.
-Top tip: be aware that you have to pay a deposit for the cups of three to four euros.
+Many people go to these Christmas markets to enjoy the mood and to drink mulled wine.
+Top tip: be aware that you have to pay a deposit for three to four euros cups.
 You’ll get it back by bringing the cup back.

-Some of the best and biggest Christmas markets are in Stuttgart – Baden Württemberg, in Frankfurt – Hessen or in Nürnberg – Bavarian.
+Some of the best and biggest Christmas markets are in Stuttgart – Baden Württemberg, Frankfurt – Hessen, or Nürnberg – Bavarian.

-Besides attractions like the Oktoberfest and the Christmas markets, there are many castles in Germany that should be visited while traveling through Germany.
+Besides festivals like Oktoberfest and the Christmas markets, many castles in Germany should be visited while traveling through Germany.

-There should be up to 25 thousand castles, ruins and ground monuments in Germany.
+What is Germany famous for?
+Castles!
+There should be up to 25 thousand castles, ruins, and ground monuments in Germany.
 One of the best things in Germany is exploring all the famous and breathtaking castles distributed throughout the whole country.
-The castles used to be homes of kings or government buildings back in the time, today most of them are tourist attractions.
+The castles used to be homes of kings or government buildings back in the time; today, most are tourist attractions.

-The most famous castles in Germany are Neuschwanstein in Bavaria, the castle in Heidelberg and in Wartberg.
+The most famous castles in Germany are Neuschwanstein in Bavaria, the castle in Heidelberg, and Wartberg.

-Neuschwanstein castle in the south-east of Bavaria is particularly popular.
-It’s visited by 1,5 million tourists yearly and it is usually called a fairy-tale castle because… that is exactly how it looks like.
-Ludwig the second built the castle as his own retreat and after he died it became more and more a tourist attraction.
-Furthermore, it was the model for Disney castles around the world like the Sleeping-Beauty-Castle in the Disneyland Resort in Anaheim, California or the Sleeping-Beauty-Castle in the Disneyland Resort in Paris.
+Neuschwanstein Castle in the southeast of Bavaria is particularly popular.
+It’s visited by 1,5 million tourists yearly, and it is usually called a fairy-tale castle because… that is exactly what it looks like.
+Ludwig the second built the castle as his retreat, and after he died, it became more and more of a tourist attraction.
+Furthermore, it was the model for Disney castles worldwide, like the Sleeping Beauty Castle in the Disneyland Resort in Anaheim, California, or the Sleeping Beauty Castle in the Disneyland Resort in Paris.

-After the historic castles of Germany, we continue to explore Germany’s history, which isn’t always very… nice.
-Germany has an extensive and rich history but the two world wars and the Nazis play a big part in its recent history.
+After the historic castles of Germany, we continue to explore Germany’s history, which isn’t always so lovely.
+Germany has an extensive and rich history, but the two world wars and the Nazis play a big part in its recent history.

 World War I

-If we talk about the things that Germany is famous for, the World Wars and the Nazis are unforgettable.
+If we talk about what Germany is famous for, the World Wars and the Nazis are unforgettable.
 Although the Germans really try to avoid the topic and try to forget this part of the past.
-Moreover, the book “Mein Kampf”, doing Hitler’s greeting and drawing the swastika, the symbol of the Nazis, are now forbidden in Germany.
+Moreover, the book “Mein Kampf,” doing Hitler’s greeting and drawing the swastika, the symbol of the Nazis, are now forbidden in Germany.

-A Serbian guy, supposedly instructed by the Serbian government, killed the prince of Austria-Hungary – a country which was an ally of Germany.
-After that Russia, who was an ally of Serbia, mobilized the army because it was afraid of an upcoming war.
+A Serbian guy, supposedly instructed by the Serbian government, killed the prince of Austria-Hungary – a country that was an ally of Germany.
+After that, Russia, an ally of Serbia, mobilized the army because it was afraid of an upcoming war.
 Thus Germany declared war.
-Both sides had allies around the world making this a world war, the first World War.
+Both sides had allies around the world, making this a world war, the first World War.

 World War II, the Nazis, and concentration camps

-In the year 1933 Adolf Hitler and the Nazi came to power and secretly prepared Germany for war.
-Meanwhile, the Nazis started with concentration camps to kill others who are from, how they called it, “non-aryan races”.
+In 1933, Adolf Hitler and the Nazis came to power and secretly prepared Germany for war.
+Meanwhile, the Nazis started concentration camps to kill others from, as they called it, “non-Aryan races.”
 During this horrible time, millions of people died in these concentration camps.

-In 1939 Germany invaded Poland which evolved into a world war after France, the UK and later the US joining it.
-After six years Germany capitulated, while at least 55 million people died in the second world war.
-This topic is really complex and shocking, there is much more to know about the second world war and the nazis.
+In 1939 Germany invaded Poland, which evolved into a world war after France, the UK, and later the US joined it.
+Germany capitulated after six years, while at least 55 million people died in the second world war.
+This topic is really complex and shocking; there is much more to know about the second world war and the nazis.

-Today you can visit the concentration camps, which is interesting but also terrifying.
+Today, you can visit the concentration camps, which are interesting but also terrifying.
 The most famous concentration camps in Germany are Sachsenburg and Dachau.

 After the second world war, Germany was split up into four parts.
-One of the parts was occupied by the soviet union and that brings us to incidents like the DDR and the Berlin Wall.
+One of the parts was occupied by the soviet union, which brings us to incidents like the DDR and the Berlin Wall.

-Some pieces of the Berlin Wall are still standing, particularly in Berlin, which often are colored with beautiful paintings.
+Some pieces of the Berlin Wall are still standing, often colored with beautiful and meaningful paintings.
+So you can still visit the Berlin Wall in several places throughout the city.
 Moreover, there is a lot to learn about the history of the DDR and the purpose of the Berlin Wall.

-While East Germany was sealed by the Berlin Wall, the West of Germany experienced an economic boom and this difference in development is still noticeable today.
+While the Berlin Wall sealed East Germany, West Germany experienced an economic boom, and this difference in development is still noticeable today.
 Despite the German efforts to unite and reduce this disparity.

-Products that have a designation of origin that says “Made in Germany” are known for having great quality.
-Many German brands like Adidas, Siemens, Bosch, DHL, Hugo Boss or Jägermeister are famous around the world.
-But car brands are probably the most famous companies in Germany.
+Products with a designation of origin that says “Made in Germany” are known for having excellent quality.
+Many German brands like Adidas, Siemens, Bosch, DHL, Hugo Boss, and Jägermeister are famous worldwide.
+But car brands are probably the most prominent companies in Germany.

+What is Germany famous for?
+Cars, quality cars!
 Audi, BMW, Mercedes, Porsche, and Volkswagen are not only very popular in Germany but also in Europe and the rest of the world.
 The cars and also these brands are very well known.
-The auto industry is the biggest symbol of the German economy!
+The auto industry is the most significant symbol of the German economy!

-Worldwide, German cars are viewed as reliable, enduring, safe and built with really high-quality.
-German engineers made a big milestone and brands are still bearing their name.
+Worldwide, German cars are viewed as reliable, enduring, safe, and built with really high quality.
+German engineers made a significant milestone, and brands are still bearing their name.

-Besides producing pretty good cars, Germans also built a great infrastructure, and the road network is well developed which takes us to the Autobahn.
+Besides producing pretty good cars, Germans also built an excellent infrastructure, and the road network is well developed, which takes us to the Autobahn.

-The Autobahn are the German highways and they are probably the most envied roads in the world… Why? only in Germany, you can find an Autobahn where you’re allowed to drive as fast as you want to.
-Many people do this, but there is always someone who is faster than you.
-Driving on the right track at about 180 km per hour and suddenly there is someone with over 250 km per hour overtakes you… Those are situations you can expect on the German Autobahn… legally!
+The Autobahn are the German highways, and they are probably the most envied roads in the world… Why?
+Only in Germany can you find an Autobahn where you’re allowed to drive as fast as you want to.
+Many people do this, but there is always someone faster than you.
+Driving on the right track at about 180 km per hour and suddenly someone with over 250 km per hour overtakes you… Those are situations you can expect on the German Autobahn… legally!

 While driving with sporty cars on the Autobahn is fun, there is something also famous but and sporty in Germany – Football.

 Football is the national sport of Germany.
 The German team is internationally known as one of the best teams in the world, though the last years have been hard.
-Though, remember that Germany has been world champion 4 times (the last in 2014)!
+However, remember that Germany has been world champion four times (the last in 2014)!

 And national football is even better.
-Enormous stadiums, huge fan bases, and great clubs.
+Enormous stadiums, massive fan bases, and great clubs.
 The Bundesliga is the first league of German football.
-The clubs fan base is intensive and big -6.5 million people from Germany are club members.
-Every week most of the stadiums are sold out and the mood is incredible.
-The fans are singing, shouting and supporting their team.
-Going to a big football match in German is a real experience!
+The clubs’ fan base is intensive, and big -6.5 million people from Germany are club members.
+Every week most of the stadiums are sold out, and the mood is incredible.
+The fans are singing, shouting, and supporting their team.
+Going to a big football match in Germany is a real experience!

 One particularity about German clubs is the 50 + 1 rule.
-It says that the club cannot sell more than 49% of their club to investors.
-That’s why German clubs are still having control of themselves but also getting into trouble on the international level.
-Bayern Munich is international and national the most successful German club.
+It says that the club cannot sell more than 49% of the club to investors.
+That’s why German clubs still have control of themselves and get into trouble on the international level.
+Bayern Munich is an international and national most successful German club.
 If you can’t go to a match, you can visit Bayern’s Stadium and Museum in Munich.

-Germans are famous for drinking beer and that is an undeniable fact.
-It doesn’t matter if you’re watching a game of football, doing a barbeque, celebrating on the Oktoberfest or having a party with friends, everywhere you go you’ll find large quantities of beer.
+Germans are famous for drinking beer, and that is an undeniable fact.
+It doesn’t matter if you’re watching a game of football, doing a barbeque, celebrating the Oktoberfest, or having a party with friends; everywhere you go, you’ll find large quantities of beer.
 Germany has between five thousand and six thousand different beers!
-All of them are brewed in according to the “Reinheitsgebot”, which tells you what ingredients you’re allowed to brew beer within Germany.
+All of them are brewed according to the “Reinheitsgebot,” which tells you what ingredients you’re allowed to brew beer within Germany.

-It’s worth to visit a brewery in Germany, you’ll find them everywhere.
-It’s an interesting experience and there are lots to learn about brewing beer, particularly if you love beer!
+It’s worth visiting a brewery in Germany; you’ll find them everywhere.
+It’s an exciting experience, and there are lots to learn about brewing beer, particularly if you love beer!

 Manuel Brandt is a young traveler and Entrepreneur from Germany.
-With 19 he decided to start traveling the world, without any fixed plan.
-Just one year later he started his first company that includes projects like a marketing agency, Daily Travel Stories and more.
+With 19, he decided to start traveling the world without any fixed plan.
+One year later, he started his first company, including projects like a marketing agency, Daily Travel Stories, and more.